Serkan-Dursun/Sales-Analysis/scripts/SQL_Creating_Database_and_Tables.md

 # SQL Database and Tables Creation and ETL Process Documentation

 This document details the end-to-end process for building the Sales Performance Analysis database, including schema creation, data import from Excel, data cleaning, and enforcing data integrity with primary and foreign keys.
-For additional resources—such as the full ETL workflow, Python data generation code, and the database schema diagram—see the useful links provided in step 8 at the end of this document.
+For additional resources—such as the full ETL workflow, Python data generation code, and the database schema diagram—see the useful links provided in [Step 8.
+Useful Links](#8-useful-links) at the end of this document.

 ---

 ## 1. Database Schema Creation

 The final database schema was designed based on a star schema, with a central fact table (`sales`) and several dimension and analytics tables.
 All relationships are enforced with primary and foreign keys.

 **SQL code to create all tables:**